 Follow a grassy path uphill for 125m to a path junction and turn left.
 In 200m go through a gate and continue on a clear path, gradually ascending; there is a slightly awkward section through a copse but you can skirt around it to the left if you prefer.
 As you approach the top of the downs there is a large wooded depression (Eden's Hole) in front of you and the NDW has to swing right to get around it, with a stretch along a fenced grassy track beside a huge farm field.

 After the path swings left and comes back out onto the downs, keep right for another brief stretch across the grassland before the path veers back into the trees.
 The final part of this section is through a lightly wooded area where you pass under overhead cables.
-You eventually go out through a gate onto a byway, where a signpost indicates a choice of routes: the suggested route is to follow the North Downs Way Link, a short detour through the Hucking Estate6 shown on a Woodland Trust information panel here.
+You eventually go out through a gate onto a byway, where a signpost indicates a choice of routes: the suggested route is to make a short detour through the edge of the Hucking Estate6 on the North Downs Way Link, as shown on a Woodland Trust information panel here.

 Unless you want to remain on the NDW, turn right onto the byway.
 In 125m turn left into the Woodland Trust's Hucking Estate.
 Follow the yellow waymarkers of its North Downs Way Link route through grassland on its southern boundary, passing a wooden sculpture “The Shepherd” at a viewpoint.
 Continue across the grassland and out of the estate, rejoining the NDW.
 Cross a lane (Broad Street Hill) and stay near the top of the ridge on downland.
 Continue through a wooded section to meet a byway at Coldharbour.
 Fork left onto this track, which curves round to the left as it descends.